us-irs/spacepackets-py/docs/examples.rst

 CFDP Packets
 -----------------

-This example shows how to generate the 3 CFDP PDUs which constitute of full small file transfer.
+This example shows how to generate the 3 CFDP PDUs which constitute a full small file transfer.

 .. testcode:: cfdp